WildSphee/fly_brain_food/docs/science.md

 hidden, and the **Silence all neurons** control is the intervention that actually clears it.

-The principled fix is to correct the *sampling* rather than the weights — pulling in the neurons that supply inhibition onto the selected set, and enforcing bilateral closure so each selected cell's contralateral partner is included.
+The principled fix is to correct the *sampling* rather than the weights, by pulling in the neurons that supply inhibition onto the selected set and enforcing bilateral closure so each selected cell's contralateral partner is included.
 That would cost nothing in fidelity and would also remove the laterality bias described below, at the price of a larger graph and a longer import.
 It is not done here, and the